43, Alsace,Crémant d'Alsace

 Located in the heart of the Alsatian wine village of Orschwihr, Domaine MATERNE HAEGELIN and daughters ...

 Domaine François Schwach

 70 plots of land managed on a case-by-case basis according to their characteristics and their terroir: madness or work of art?
-With all their talents as global citizens, Thomas and Paul Rieflé promote a philosophy where people and actions are at the heart of the creation of great wines...Lire plus Learn more
+With all their talents as world citizens, Thomas and Paul Rieflé advocate a philosopher....Lire plus Learn more

-The roots of the Rieflé family go back very far in the history and culture of the Rhine.
-Its identity is inspired by the spirit of the beautiful winegrower's house built in PFAFFENHEIM in 1609, next to the magnificent church with a 13th century choir, a jewel of Romanesque architecture.
+The roots of the Rieflé family go deep into the history and culture of the Rhine.
+Its identity is nourished by the spirit of the beautiful winegrowers' house built in Pfaffenheim in 1609, right next to the magnificent church with its 13th century choir, a jewel of Romanesque architecture.

-Being a winegrower in the 21st century means knowing how to preserve the human being and the precision of his actions at the heart of the creation of great wines.
-This approach to viticulture ultimately creates an identity that cannot be relocated and guarantees sustainability in a globalised world.
+Being a winegrower in the 21st century means knowing how to place the human being and precision at the centre of the creation of great wines.
+This approach to viticulture is a guarantee of sustainability in a globalized world.

-The vineyard is divided into more than 70 parcels treated on a case-by-case basis, according to their characteristics.
-The goal: to create a link between each cuvée and the terroir.
-To do this, the fragile balance of the soil must be preserved by alternating ploughing, natural grassing and composting.
+The vineyard is fragmented into more than 70 plots of land, each treated on a case-by-case basis, according to their respective characteristics.
+The aim is to create a link between each cuvée and its terroir.
+To achieve this, the fragile balance of the soil must be preserved by alternating ploughing, natural grassing and composting.